rberrelleza/openfaas-plus-webassembly/README.md

-# WebAssembly + OpenfaaS The Universal Runtime for Serverless Functions
+# WebAssembly + OpenFaaS The Universal Runtime for Serverless Functions

 In this PoC, we show how you can use [OpenFaaS](https://openfaas.com) and [Krustlet](https://github.com/deislabs/krustlet) to run WebAssembly functions on any Kubernetes cluster.